 Charlie has been dealt a bad hand and endured years of horrible neglect.
-In 2015 he was picked up as a stray and his owners were found and they came and took him home.
-Three years later, Charlie was dumped in a high kill shelter in deplorable condition.
+In 2015 he was picked up as a stray and nobody claimed him.
+He got adopted and then 3 years later they dumped in a high kill shelter in deplorable condition.
 When I saw Charlie, I knew he wasn’t getting out of the shelter alive so I got him out and he was taken to the vet hospital where he spent a month undergoing extensive testing.
 Charlie has tested positive for extremely low thyroid and dry eye in both eyes.
 Both are treatable and he will be on meds for life for these two conditions.
 He lost all of his fur due to to the low thyroid condition.
 This poor lad also has very damaged, weathered, leathery, wrinkled skin which is likely due to excessive exposure.
 This boy has endured anti-biotic resistant bacteria and yeast infections on his skin.

 Raina was dumped at the LA Animal Services high kill shelter.
 The reason she was dumped is because she kept bumping into things.